Dylan McDuffie

-Dylan McDuffie is an American football running back for the Kansas Jayhawks of the Big 12 Conference.
+Dylan McDuffie (born February 19, 2000) is an American college football running back for the Kansas Jayhawks of the Big 12 Conference.
 In 2021, he was named to the All-MAC Second Team by Pro Football Network and All-MAC Third Team by the MAC Coaches and Pro Football Focus after rushing for over 1,000 yards and scoring 12 total touchdowns for the Bulls.
 In high school, he earned All-Western New York honors as both a running back (2016) and linebacker (2017), and was selected as a finalist for the 2016 Connolly Cup (awarded to the best high school football player in Western New York).
 In 2022, he entered his name into the transfer portal twice before deciding to transfer officially in April.
-He played the 2022-23 season for Georgia Tech Yellow Jackets football, starting the season in a committee situation before eventually falling out the rotation completely.
+He played the 2022–23 season for Georgia Tech Yellow Jackets football, starting the season in a committee situation before eventually falling out the rotation completely.
 After the season he decided to transfer to use his last year of eligibility as a grad transfer.